antonpannekoek/workshops/intro-shell/intro.md

 Generally, I'd suggest to use lowercase letters, numbers, underscores and dashes, and a period to separate the filename stem from its extension.

-Uppercase letters are not really needed, and appear to be a newer thing (such as directory names in a user directory, like Documents, Desktop and Downloads, whereas system directories are more standard named lowercase: /usr, /bin, /var, /proc etc. There is no need for a capitalised directory name: ls -F or a colored ls output tells you quickly enough what is a directory).
+Uppercase letters are not really needed, and appear to be a newer thing (such as directory names in a user directory, like Documents, Desktop and Downloads, whereas system directories are more standard named lowercase: /usr, /bin, /var, /proc etc. There is no need for a capitalised directory name: `ls -F` or a colored `ls` output tells you quickly enough what is a directory).

-dashes are generally fine in filenames, although very occasionally these may be interpreted by some (badly written) program as a minus sign (I've never had a problem though), so if you want to be really safe, use underscores instead.
+Dashes are generally fine in filenames, although very occasionally these may be interpreted by some (badly written) program as a minus sign (I've never had a problem though), so if you want to be really safe, use underscores instead.

 If you do encounter filenames with parentheses, slashes, spaces etc, quote them, in either single or double quotes: "Some (annoying) file.txt".
 Alternatively, escape all special characters with a backslash: Some\ \(annoying\)\ file.txt.
 If you use tab completion (Som<tab>), the shell will do the latter.
 Tab-completion is very convenient for such filenames, but the backslashes can make them hard to read.